-Financing income consists primarily the financing fees the Group charges for the loans facilitated through the Consolidated Trusts and Consolidated Partnerships, including interest income and service fees generated from providing loan facilitation, guarantee and post-origination services to the investors and institutional funding partners of the Consolidated Trusts and Consolidated Partnerships, and are recorded as revenue over the life of the underlying financing using the effective interest method.
+Financing income consists primarily the financing fees the Group charges for the loans facilitated through the Consolidated Trusts and Consolidated Partnerships, including interest income and service fees generated from providing loan facilitation and postorigination services to the investors and institutional funding partners of the Consolidated Trusts and Consolidated Partnerships, and are recorded as revenue over the life of the underlying financing using the effective interest method.

-Financing income also includes financing fees, including interest income and service fee, from loans held for sale and loans receivables from Xiaoying Credit Loans and Xiaoying Revolving Loans that have not yet been transferred to external investors or institutional funding partners or have been transferred but such transaction does not qualify for sale accounting under the Intermediary Model.
+Financing income also includes financing fees, including interest income and service fee, from loans receivables from Xiaoying Credit Loans and other loans that have not yet been transferred to external investors or institutional funding partners or have been transferred but such transaction does not qualify for sale accounting under the Intermediary Model.

-For the years ended December 31, 2021, financing income also includes interest income generated from providing loans by the Group's own fund from microcredit business, and are recorded as revenue over the life of the underlying financing using the effective interest method.
+Starting from 2021, financing income also includes interest income generated from providing loans by the Group's own fund from microcredit business, and are recorded as revenue over the life of the underlying financing using the effective interest method.
+The Group maintains the right to terminate the contract in advance based on the credit due diligence performed on each borrower.
+The remaining installments of interest would be recognized on non-accrual status after the contract terminated.